 Traditional flea treatments include chemicals such as methoprene, permethrin and imidacloprid.
 In order to reduce the potential environmental impact, more and more pet owners are looking for natural flea remedies.

 We have put together six of the best and most effective home remedies for dog fleas, for both deterring and eliminating troublesome pests.
-Most of the remedies include ingredients which you probably have in your home.
+Most of the natural flea remedies include ingredients that you probably have in your home.
 If not, they are all relatively inexpensive and easy to find.